SEP Plan Fix-It Guide - Contributions to the SEP-IRA exceeded the maximum legal limits

 Under Audit CAP, correction is the same as described above under “Corrective action.”
 Employer I and the IRS enter into a Closing Agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.

 How to avoid the mistake:

-After the initial calculation of allocations based on the terms of the SEP plan document, you should check to make sure none of the proposed allocations would violate IRC Sections 402(h) and 415.
+After the initial calculation of allocations based on the terms of the SEP plan document, you should check to make sure none of the proposed allocations would violate Internal Revenue Code Sections 402(h) and 415.
 If there’s a problem, you can adjust it before you transfer the money into the SEP-IRAs.